HatAndBread/s2pd/README.md

 ```
 And now we have an animated sprite!

-Let's add one more animation and make our sprite turn to the left or right when the left or right arrow keys on the keyboard are pressed.
+Let's add one more animation and make our sprite turn to the left or right and walk when the left or right arrow keys on the keyboard are pressed.
 ```javascript
 sprite.addAnimation('blinking-left', 12 ,3);
 s.keyDown('right', ()=>{